-- the loss of any of our key employees, such as Mr. Gladstone, Mr. Brubaker or Mr. Stelljes; - general volatility of the capital markets and the market price of our common stock; - risks associated with negotiation of consummation of pending and future transactions; - · changes in our business strategy; - · availability, terms and deployment of capital; - · availability of qualified personnel; - · changes in our industry, interest rates or the general economy; and - the degree and nature of our competition.
+- the loss of any of our key employees, such as Mr. David Gladstone, our chairman and chief executive officer, Mr. Terry Lee Brubaker, our president and chief operating officer, or Mr. George Stelljes III, our executive vice president and chief investment officer; - general volatility of the capital markets and the market price of our common stock; - risks associated with negotiation of consummation of pending and future transactions; - changes in our business strategy; - availability, terms and deployment of capital; - availability of qualified personnel; - · changes in our industry, interest rates or the general economy; and - the degree and nature of our competition.